-These delicious curry puffs are easily the best vegan recipe we have ever developed.
+These delicious oven baked vegan curry puffs are easily the best vegan recipe we have ever developed.
 Each one is loaded with a variety of curried root vegetables, wrapped in crispy golden puff pastry.
-This recipe is a healthier alternative to the traditional deep fried versions which is especially good for those watching their waistline.
+This recipe is a healthier alternative to the traditional deep fried versions, which is especially good for those watching their waistline.
 A word of warning before you read on… these vegan curry puffs are seriously addictive!

 My Tips for Success

 The filling – the filling should have a gooey, mashed-potato-like consistency.
 Remove as much moisture as possible when frying, as moisture will turn to steam and soften the pastry while baking.

 Grilling – after baking, put the curry puffs under the grill for 1-2 minutes to give them a beautiful golden finish.
 Watch them carefully and make sure they don’t burn!

 Cooling – give the curry puffs plenty of air to breathe so they don’t go soggy while cooling.
 Place them on a cooling rack in a single layer and a bit of space between each one.
 Allow to cool completely before storing.

 Other Recipes You May Like

 - Vegan Fried Spring Rolls